Contexter/FountainAI/Workbooks/FountainAI FastAPI Guide v2.md

 ### Step 13: Execute End-to-End Testing and Refinement

-- **Prompt**: "Generate a shell script (`run_e2e_tests.sh`) that runs end-to-end tests for the entire Character Management API, ensuring the correct functioning of each component, including API endpoints, database operations, and Typesense synchronization.
+- **Prompt**: "Generate a shell script (`run_e2e_tests.sh`) that runs end-to-end tests for the entire API, ensuring the correct functioning of each component, including API endpoints, database operations, and Typesense synchronization.
 Ensure the script is callable from the main script."
 - **Output**: `run_e2e_tests.sh`
 - **Goal**: Ensure that the entire application functions as expected, providing the intended features with no errors or inconsistencies.